-The New Year started with a bang and a blanket of snow for the Midwestern United States, as the entire Ohio Valley and points west saw a sudden and unexpected snow squall sweep through.
+The New Year kicked off with a bang and a thick sheet of snow blanketing the Midwestern United States.
+The entire Ohio Valley and areas to the west experienced a sudden snow squall, taking everyone by surprise.

 For anyone who has not successfully completed an online traffic school (preferably a comedy traffic school) this meant a dangerous morning commute followed by an equally dangerous drive home from work in the evening.
 The snow wasn’t deep, but it was unexpected, meaning road crews were having a hard time getting the roads clear in a timely basis.